ethereum/ethereum-org-website/src/content/contributing/translation-program/translation-guide/index.md

 We recommend you leave names of brands, companies, and personnel untranslated as a translation might cause unnecessary confusion and SEO difficulties.

+## How do I add content in my language? {#adding-foreign-language-content}

+Since all of the translated content needs to correspond to the English source content, it is currently not possible to add content in other languages.

+If you would like to add content to the website, you can [create an issue](https://github.com/ethereum/ethereum-org-website/issues) in our GitHub repo and suggest the addition of new content in English.
+If it gets added to the website, this new content will ultimately get translated to other languages in Crowdin.

+We are planning on adding support for content in other languages in the future.

 ## Get in touch {#contact}

 Thank you for reading through all of these.
 We hope this helps you to onboard our program.
-Feel free to join our [Discord translation channel](https://discord.gg/TkJFaewsaM) to ask questions and collaborate with other translators!
+Feel free to join our [Discord translation channel](https://discord.gg/XVepFu7sqR) to ask questions and collaborate with other translators, or reach out to us at translations@ethereum.org!